COVID-19 (Novel Coronavirus)

 For some programs – like Practical Nursing, PCP, and Aviation – we are waiting upon instructions from education partners like Bow Valley College, PATC, and Professional Medical Associates.
 Thank you for your patience as we figure out the details.

 If you have symptoms, stay at home and call Health Link 811 for instructions.
-Also, notify your DSD so we can pray for you.
+Also, notify your DSD.

 From Alberta Health Services: